 Very great summary on Blinkist, a good foray into this field of research.
-I suggest you read it and also watch one of Dan’s TED talks (I like this one) to see if these topics resonate with you.
+I suggest you read The Honest Truth About Dishonesty and also watch one of Dan’s TED talks (I like this one) to see if these topics resonate with you.

 What else can you learn from the blinks?